Recently I found an issue regarding the UAG not able to name resolve my Horizon Connection Servers in my lab environment.

 When I logged on as root on the UAG console, I could not ping the Horizon Connection Server with FQDN.
 This was strange because the DNS and DNS Search settings were still present in the configuration.

-The permanent fix is to change the file /etc/systemd/resolved.conf
+An easy workaround is to change the file /etc/systemd/resolved.conf

 You will have to out-comment the Domains line and fill in your DNS Search domain FQDN, in this case domain.local and save the file.